 Dunnet Head is Caithness in miniature – geographically a peninsula, historically important as a radar station in WWII, geologically interesting with the fault at Brough and the erratics on the Head, with the most magnificent birdlife and wildlife.
 Fulmar glide around and inspect you as you walk, puffins scoot across the water from May to July and make their burrows in the high cliffs, gannets dive into the sea and skua nest on the ground… so be careful in nesting season.

-A resident seal colony live in Brough Bay at the foot of Dunnet Head.
+A resident seal colony that lives in Brough Bay at the foot of Dunnet Head.

 Dolphins, minke whales and orca are often seen off the north coast and even a walrus was spotted there recently, so it’s no surprise that the RSPB set up shop there in 2008!
 Along with the RSPB, the area is well documented by Caithness Seawatch who do a great job monitoring the cetaceans and their habits.